abo-abo/auto-yasnippet/README.md

      //   }
      // }"

-     // Now by calling `expand-auto-snippet', you can quickly fill in:
+     // Now by calling `aya-expand', you can quickly fill in:

      class LightOff implements Runnable {
        public LightOff() {}